-It is important that our words are consistent with the word of God when we face challenges in our lives.?
-Even when good things happen, we need to speak the word of God because we need God?s instruction in good times and bad times.
+Our words must be consistent with the word of God when we face challenges in our lives.
+Even when good things happen, we need to speak the word of God because we need God’s instruction in good times and bad times.

-Rehearse not only Bible scriptures but the outcome in your life that the Scripture reveals.?
-One thing you can be certain of with regards to the word of God and that is that it brings life, not death (See John 6:63).?
-Paint a better picture in your mind and heart by the word of God instead of worrying about things.?
+Rehearse not only Bible scriptures but the outcome in your life that the Scripture reveals.
+You can be certain that the word of God brings life, not death (See John 6:63).
+Paint a better picture in your mind and heart using the word of God instead of worrying about things.

 Fight With Your words

-This means that when we are standing on God?s promises to effect change in our situations and lives, we can fight the opposition that will come from the devil.?
-We rise up in our spirit from a position of victory in Christ and come against that opposition with our faith-filled words.?
-Its not just positive confession, but a declaration that comes from the word of God.?
+This means that when we are standing on God’s promises to effect change in our situations and lives, we can fight the opposition that will come from the devil.
+We rise in our spirit from a position of victory in Christ and come against that opposition with our faith-filled words.
+It’s not just a positive confession, but a declaration that comes from the word of God.
 We speak that from our heart and it will effect change.

 We will always do battle when we are progressing in our lives.
 Satan comes to kill, destroy, steal, and lie.
 We have to come against that with our words as we stand on the word of God from a position of victory (we already have it).